SDS Faculty Bylaws

 Section 1.
 Responsibility for Maintenance and Promulgation.
 The Executive Director, the School President, the Administrative Council, and the Committees of the School shall maintain and promulgate such procedure and policy documents as required by University statute, or as otherwise deemed necessary, for the orderly conduct of their business.

 Section 2.
 Covered Documents.
-Policy and procedure documents shall include, but are not limited to, the Mission Statement, these School Bylaws, the Five-Year Plan (Revised), templates for Joint and Affiliate appointments in the School, and other policies and procedures deemed necessary.
+Policy and procedure documents shall include but are not limited to, the Mission Statement, these School Bylaws, the Five-Year Plan (Revised), templates for Joint and Affiliate appointments in the School, and other policies and procedures deemed necessary.

 Amendments to the School Bylaws

 Section 1.
 Amendment Proposal.
-Amendments to the School Bylaws may ordinarily be proposed by the Executive Director, by majority vote of the voting Faculty, or by a petition signed by at least ten percent of the Faculty.
+Amendments to the School Bylaws may ordinarily be proposed by the Executive Director, by a majority vote of the voting Faculty, or by a petition signed by at least ten percent of the Faculty.